iaincollins/structured-data-testing-tool/README.md

 Default: undefined
 ```

-You can pass a string for `group` value to indicate how tests should be grouped when displaying results.
-You do not need to specify a group if tests an in a preset, by default the preset name will be used.
+You can pass a string for the `group` value to indicate how tests should be grouped when displaying results.
+You do not need to specify a group if tests are in a preset, by default the preset name will be used.

 #### groups
 ```